bennettpe/fullstack-frameworks-django-website/README.md

 3. Decided to remove `secrets.sh` file and added email address and password to `env.py` and it all works ok.

 #### Stripe api key none
-1. problem due to settings.py file where it was not picking up `import env`
+1. Problem due to settings.py file where it was not picking up `import env`

 #### 403 issue with Background issue
 ```css